project-feynman/v3/README.md

 For those interested to contribute, please read [CONTRIBUTING.md](documentation/CONTRIBUTING.md)

 **Current contributors** (photos incoming)
+We're a student organization.
+Our primary goal is to help make learning fun and efficient at MIT.
+If we succeed, we will consider expanding to other universities as a startup.
 - Harry Liu
 - Prabhakar Kafle
 - Lujing Cen